triaanxddd/Tender-Monitoring/README.md

 ## About Tender Monitoring Application

-Tender monitoring is a web to track progression of tenders, each of tender has work to be done in the form of a todo list
+Tender monitoring is a web to track progression of tenders, each of tenders has work to be done in the form of a todo list.
+Users can input data in the form of text, numbers, and even files to complete the list provided.

 ## Feature